giorgio-bendoni/various-stuff/Inflation.md

 As such, it appears that the only changes in money supply $M$ are capable of producing corresponding changes in prices $P$.
 Changes in the money supply are the driving factor behind inflation.
 Put simply, when more money chases the same amount of goods and services, prices must rise.

+In the long term, a doubling of Money suppl

-When put to test, the theory finds an extremely accurate correlation between the money supply and infl
+When put to test, the theory finds an extremely accurate correlation between the money supply and inflation in a variety of cases: Argentina, Peru, Zimbabwe, Germany.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjMyMjUzNzAsNDA5ODkzNzIyLDE3OT
-Y1OTA1NjgsLTc5OTE0MDE0LDEzMjUwMTYwNTcsNTc4Njk3Njgs
-MTc3OTUwMzE3Miw0NzM5NzE0NzEsMTQ0MDYzNzY2OCwtMjEwNT
-YzOTM4OCw5MjM1MDcwMzQsODQ2MjY3ODY0LDIwMDE4NTk2MDEs
-Nzg2NTYxOTkzLC0xMjMzMTM1MCwtMTg1OTU2MzE1OCwtMTIzNz
-U1MDU3NiwtMzA0NTI3MjE3LDY2Mzk0Njk1LC0xMTM3NzU0N119
+eyJoaXN0b3J5IjpbMTE1NzMzMTk5Miw0MDk4OTM3MjIsMTc5Nj
+U5MDU2OCwtNzk5MTQwMTQsMTMyNTAxNjA1Nyw1Nzg2OTc2OCwx
+Nzc5NTAzMTcyLDQ3Mzk3MTQ3MSwxNDQwNjM3NjY4LC0yMTA1Nj
+M5Mzg4LDkyMzUwNzAzNCw4NDYyNjc4NjQsMjAwMTg1OTYwMSw3
+ODY1NjE5OTMsLTEyMzMxMzUwLC0xODU5NTYzMTU4LC0xMjM3NT
+UwNTc2LC0zMDQ1MjcyMTcsNjYzOTQ2OTUsLTExMzc3NTQ3XX0=

 -->